hpc-uk/archer-benchmarks/reports/single_node/index.md

 different processor architectures.
 In particular, we compared the single node performance of the applications across the different
 HPC systems.

+In general, we were able to broadly correlate the performance of the different applications to particular properties of the compute node architecture (such as floating point performance and memory bandwidth) but there we a number of exceptions to these correlations that we plan to investigate further which we describe below.

 ### 4.1 CASTEP

 CASTEP performance was generally correlated to floating point performance of the compute node.
 However, the Isambard